wills106/homeassistant-solax-modbus/README.md

 [Octopus.Energy 🐙](https://share.octopus.energy/wise-boar-813) referral code.
 You get £50 credit for joining and I get £50 credit.

 # homsassistant-solax-modbus
+## Release 0.5.9 onwards is only compatible with Home Asisstant 2022.07 onwards.
+For Home Assistant installation prior to 2022.07 please use Release 0.5.8
 SolaX Power Modbus custom_component for Home Assistant

 Support Modbus over RS485 & TCP